ILUKA CLASS ACTION

 On 23 February 2012 Iluka announced that its previous annual sales forecast of 500 kt of Zircon could now be as low as 450 kt.
 On 8 May 2012 Iluka put out an earning guidance and downgraded its forecast zircon sales for the financial year from 450 kt to 400 kt.
 This forecast was reaffirmed by Iluka on 16 May 2012.
 On 9 July 2012 Iluka issued a further earning guidance with a further downgrade of its zircon sales forecast to 200 kt to 300 kt.

-The potential class action, if commenced, will allege that in the period 8 May 2012 to 9 July 2012 Iluka did not disclose information that it would not achieve 2012 zircon sales of 400kt.
-This information had it been made public would have a material effect on the price for Iluka shares.
-It will be further alleged that representations made in the 8 May 2012 earnings guidance mislead or deceived shareholders as to zircon sales for the year 2012.
+The class action, alleges that in the period from 12 April 2012 to 9 July 2012 Iluka did not disclose information that it would not achieve its zircon and titanium dioxide sales forecasts for 2012.
+This information, had it been made public, would have a material effect on the price for Iluka shares.
+It is further alleged that, in the period from 12 April 2012 to 9 July 2012, iluka mislead or deceived shareholders as to forecast zircon and titanium dioxide sales for 2012.

 Litigation funder Harbour Litigation Funding is supporting the class action.